adamgreig/agg-kicad/agg.pretty/README.md

     * Lines 0.01mm thick on 0.05mm grid (checked automatically)
     * Clearance:
         * 0.20mm normally
-        * 0.50mm for connectors
         * Other clearances as applicable per-package
 * Silkscreen:
-    * May be omitted only for very small footprints where inclusion would impede close packing or soldering
+    * May be omitted only for very small footprints where inclusion would impede close packing or soldering, or for non-functional parts such as mounting holes
     * All lines 0.15mm thick (checked automatically)
     * Provide pin 1 indicator where applicable
     * No silk over exposed copper